Sidebar

 Principal Facilitator: Navarun Varma, Residential College 4 (RC4) (rc4nav@nus.edu.sg)

-Co-Facilitator: Sreeja Nair, Lee Kuan Yew School of Public Policy (LKYSPP) (sreeja@nus.edu.sg)
+1. Sreeja Nair, Lee Kuan Yew School of Public Policy (LKYSPP) (sreeja@nus.edu.sg)

-This Learning Community (LC) will create a network to:
+This Learning Community (LC) will create a network to –

 1. Explore and map the repertoire of pedagogies that have been used in NUS and elsewhere in Asia for sustainability-related policy education courses.

-2. Brainstorm about the evidence on learning from such pedagogies, unpack their impact, and evaluate their potential to practice the essential tenet of ESD i.e. collaborative environment for mutual learning among students, educators, experts, and extra-scientific actors
+2. Brainstorm about the evidence on learning from such pedagogies, unpack their impact, and evaluate their potential to practice the essential tenet of ESD, i.e. collaborative environment for mutual learning among students, educators, experts, and extra-scientific actors.

-3. Synthesise key design principles for impact-driven policy education from these pedagogical practices and their evidence
+3. Synthesise key design principles for impact-driven policy education from these pedagogical practices and their evidence.

 Members: